dyapp-alliant/shopping-cart/README.md

 }
 ```

+It returns the list of items currently in the cart.

 This endpoint will throw an error if the product code provided is not found in the list of available products.

 ## POST /cart/checkout